At St Stephen’s Catholic Primary School we are committed to the ongoing wellbeing of all our students, parents and staff.

 - Bounce Back Resiliency Program.
 The Bounce Back Resiliency program is a school-based curriculum program designed to teach students how to become more resilient and to establish processes that are protective.
 It is integrated with our current curriculum, across all learning areas.

 - Recognising and Rewarding Positive Behaviour.
 Making positive choices and encouraging others to do so is at the heart of our Student Wellbeing Plan.
-We recognize this type of behavior with class and yard awards as well as School awards such as, “Aussie of the Month.”
+We recognize this type of behaviour with class and yard awards as well as School awards such as, “Aussie of the Month.”

 - Positive Self Management Plan Procedure.
 At St Stephen’s School, we have in place, a very clear Self Management Plan which is known by students, staff and parents.
 We are able to manage serious and minor behaviour issues, and help a student review a situation and make more positive choices.
 The students are aware of all the steps and consequences in the plan.
 Parents and guardians are kept closely informed during the whole process.